memiiso/debezium-server-iceberg/docs/DOCS.md

 which is not optimal for batch processing especially when near realtime data feed is sufficient.
 To avoid this problem following batch-size-wait classes are used.

-Batch size wait adds delay between consumer calls to increase total number of events received per call and meanwhile events are collected in memory this should be configured with `debezium.source.max.queue.size` and `debezium.source.max.batch.size` debezium properties
+Batch size wait adds delay between consumer calls to increase total number of events received per call and meanwhile events are collected in memory.
+This setting should be configured together with `debezium.source.max.queue.size` and `debezium.source.max.batch.size` debezium properties

 #### NoBatchSizeWait

-This is default configuration by default consumer will not use any batch size wait
+This is default configuration by default consumer will not use any wait.
+All the events are consumed immediately.

 #### DynamicBatchSizeWait
 **Deprecated**